 You can install the Python authentication library from the Python Package Index (PyPI) or obtain it as a container image from Docker Hub.
 The library enables HMAC authentication, which is a required security measure for using the Veracode APIs with your Python applications.

 Before installing the Python authentication library, you must meet these prerequisites:

 - A Linux, UNIX, macOS, or Windows machine.

 - Installed Python 3.7 or later.
 If you need to install or upgrade Python, refer to the Python Wiki for advice on choosing a Python download.

 - Upgraded to the latest version of pip, the Python package manager.
 If you have a new installation of a compatible Python version, you can omit this step.
 Otherwise, you must upgrade pip to work with Veracode authentication libraries.
 You can read pip upgrade instructions on the pip website.
 Look for the upgrade commands in the installation documentation.

-- If using Ubuntu, you have uninstalled any system-installed version of pip, installed the latest version of pip, and uninstalled any system-installed version of HTTPie, as described in Preparing Ubuntu for the Python Authentication Library Installation.
+- If using Ubuntu, you have uninstalled any system-installed version of pip, installed the latest version of pip, and uninstalled any system-installed version of HTTPie, as described in Prepare Ubuntu for the Python authentication library installation.

 - Generated Veracode API credentials.

-- Added your Veracode API credentials to a Veracode API credentials file.
+- Added your Veracode API credentials to an API credentials file.

 Run this command to install the Python authentication library from PyPI: